Cherylngo/cherylngo.github.io/README.md

 This is a digital portfolio of my coursework in the Master of Science in Business Analytics program at the College of William and Mary (Fall 2018 - Spring 2020).
-File types include html and Jupyter.

 # The Slate theme